lihaoyun6/ComfyUI-WanVideoWrapper/readme.md

 This is a modified version of ComfyUI-WanVideoWrapper.
  I
 added **[draft-attention](https://github.com/shawnricecake/draft-attention)** support and **[Euler/d](https://github.com/eddyhhlure1Eddy/Euler-d)** scheduler to ComfyUI-WanVideoWrapper to further speed up video inference.
-And this update significantly improves the inference speed of NVIDIA Ampere GPU (sm80).
+And this update significantly improves the inference speed of NVIDIA Ampere / Ada / Hopper GPU.
-The average inference speed is increased by more than 30% compared to sage-attention.
+The average inference speed is increased by more than 30% compared to sage-attn on A100.
 **[[中文版本](./readme_zh.md)]** **[[original readme](./original_readme.md)]**

 ## Installation